A Detailed List with Photos

 Botanists are curious people.
 Plants can change lives.
 Traders and plant hunters saw plants they admired and brought them or their seeds home to try out.
 Professional Botanists wanted to fill research gardens and develop plants for medicinal use.

 The iconic and fragrant Geranium, that we love in our annual beds was found in South Africa and taken to France.
 Thomas Jefferson admired it there and took it home to Monticello.
-He gave cuttings to friends who passed them down the generations.
+Then he gave cuttings to friends who passed them down the generations.

 The ubiquitous Red Clover that we feed to cattle and use as green manure was a gift to a young republic from General Lafayette.
 He brought bushels of it and it fed the new nation and still does today.